 Scoliosis is a condition in which your spine is curved from side to side.
 At SSM Health, we offer the latest advanced technology and expertise to customize a treatment plan best suited for your needs.

-Although most doctors do not know what causes scoliosis, although it may include hereditary factors.
-It is generally classified as congenital (an abnormality from birth), idiopathic (unknown cause), or secondary to another condition.
+Scoliosis is generally classified as congenital (an abnormality from birth), idiopathic (unknown cause), or secondary to another condition.
 Other causes could include:

 - Neuromuscular conditions

 - Injuries or infections of the spine